Disability Action Plans

 Who has to submit a DAP?

-In the first year of this requirement (Plans submitted in 2022 for investment from 2023), TEOs that receive more than $5 million in TEC funding and are required to submit a Plan must also submit a DAP.
+TEOs that receive more than $5 million in TEC funding and are required to submit a Strategic Plan must also submit a DAP.

-What about TEO’s that aren’t submitting an Investment Plan in 2022?
+What about TEO’s that aren’t submitting an Investment Plan?

-We strongly encourage all TEC-funded TEOs to engage early with the Kia Ōrite Toolkit and develop a DAP.
-This will mean taking all possible steps to reduce discrimination against disabled people, including staff, learners and those in the wider community.
+We strongly encourage all TEC-funded TEOs to engage with the Kia Ōrite Toolkit and develop a DAP at the earliest opportunity.
+Doing so will mean taking all possible steps to reduce discrimination against disabled people, including staff, learners and those in the wider community.

-TEC staff are available to answer any questions about the DAP Guidance, the Kia Ōrite Toolkit and the investment process for 2022.
+TEC staff are available to answer any questions about the DAP Guidance, the Kia Ōrite Toolkit and the investment process.
 Please contact your Relationship Manager or the Customer Contact Group on 0800 601 301.